 Campaigns need to shift from turnout strategies that are easily disregarded by the public and turn to more personal and engaging channels like canvassing and phone calls.
 And rather than using these tactics as a one-stop strategy, they need to be consistently employed across the duration of the campaign.

-Get Out The Vote messages that use social pressure to motivate people to vote are effective at increasing turnout.
+Get Out The Vote messages that use social pressure to motivate people to vote are effective at increasing voter turnout.
+Well connected people have an impact in increasing voter turnout by motivating their network to do so.
 Results from political science experiments during the 2006 Michigan primary elections show that when voters were reminded through a GOTV mailer that their participation was a matter of public record and that their neighbors knew whether they voted or not, voter turnout shot up by almost 8 percent.

 In a study during the 2010 general election, researchers sent out two mailers to people, with one minor difference – one mailer had the text “We may call you after the election to ask about your voting experience” at the top-right corner.